 A discount lowers your price and trains customers to wait for the next one.
 Planting a tree for every purchase does the opposite: it raises the perceived value of what you sell, gives customers a reason to feel good about buying, and turns a transaction into a story they want to share.
 It is one of the few marketing moves that differentiates your product without eroding your margin.
 The model is simple.
 For every purchase, sale, or order, you fund the planting of a real, verified tree, and you tell that story at the point of sale.
-If you are looking to set this up, you can build your campaign with ForestNation here.
-This guide explains how the model works, which version fits your business, what it does for your brand, and how real companies are already running it at scale.
+If you are looking to set this up, you can set up plant a tree per order with ForestNation here.
+This guide explains how the model works, which version fits your business, what it costs, and how real companies are already running it at scale.

 This is not a bandwagon for us.
 ForestNation pioneered the model almost twenty years ago, with our You Plant We Plant and You Buy We Plant programmes, long before it became a mainstream marketing move.
 We have spent that time turning it into something you can measure, prove, and report.